Harnoor2108/myNotes/DesignPatterns/datasourcePatterns.md

 1. Rowdata gateway - When each row is returned as an object.
 Organised but a lot of objects floating around.
 2. table data gateway - All the rows are merged into a single object
 3. Record set - a bunch of parallel arrays, data pulled out of database
 4. Active Record - Combine data source and domain logic into one object.
-Used effeciently with data model and transaction scripts nu tnot with complex data models.
+Used effeciently with data model and transaction scripts but not with complex data models.
 5. Data mapper - separated data access from domain logic.
 Complex pattern.
 Completely independent from each other.
-Useful in providing losose coupling.
+Useful in providing loose coupling.

 > ### Behavioural Patterns